Swarm & Queen Management (UK)

 Queen Cells & Swarm Decisions

 Use these guides if you have found queen cups or queen cells and need to work out whether the colony is preparing to swarm, replacing a queen, or responding to queen loss.
+If timing is your main concern, the queen timeline is one of the most useful pages in this section.

 After a Swarm or Split